Contact Us

 OCR leverages deep learning algorithms to improve its performance.
 While it requires learning from training samples to improve OCR performance, with this technology, OCR tools can:

 • Recognize characters with different fonts.
-Each character can be written in a wide range of forms, and large labelled data set help OCR software identify the characters despite font variations
+Each character can be written in a wide range of forms, and a large labelled data set helps OCR software identify the characters despite font variations

 • Detect errors and correct them.
 OCR tools can skip characters that cannot be identified.
 By recognizing patterns in training samples, OCR can detect those errors and correct its mistakes.